Best Coffee Grinder UK 2026: From Budget to Premium

 If you brew both espresso and filter, the Sage Smart Grinder Pro covers both well.
 60 grind settings from Turkish-fine to French press-coarse.
 The LCD display shows grind time and dose, which helps with consistency.
 Pairs naturally with Sage espresso machines if that's your setup.

 Three-year UK warranty from Sage is a bonus.
-Parts and service are straightforward through Sage's UK support.
+Parts and service are easy to arrange through Sage's UK support.

 Fellow makes beautiful coffee equipment, and the Opus is no exception.
 41 grind settings, anti-static technology (less mess), and genuinely quiet operation.
 It handles both espresso and filter competently.